Nazeeefa/NanoSwe/README.md

 ### Introduction

-NanoSwe is a preliminary analysis toolkit for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.
+NanoSwe is a preliminary analysis toolkit for experiments that involve data analyses of whole genomes sequenced on ONT's PromethION device.

-### Pipeline
+### ToolKit

 |Purpose |Program(s)|
 |---------|-----|